Basic Object Oriented Programming (OOPs) Concepts in Python

 Learning Objectives

-• Understanding the Object Oriented Programming.
+• Understanding the Object Oriented Programming tutorial.

 The History of Object-Oriented Programming

 While learning Object-Oriented Programming (oops concepts), I decided to dive into its history to fully know what is oops concept and it turned out to be fascinating.
-The term “Object-Oriented Programming” (OOP), also known as oops concepts in python, was coined by Alan Kay around 1966 while he was at grad school.
+The term “Object-Oriented Programming” (OOP), also known as OOPs principles in python, was coined by Alan Kay around 1966 while he was at grad school.
 The language called Simula was the first programming language with the features of Object-oriented programming.
 It was developed in 1967 for making simulation programs, in which the most important information was called objects.

 Though OOPs were in the market since the early 1960s it was in the 1990s that OOPs began to grow because of C++.
 After that, this technique was adopted by various programmers across various programming languages, including Python.
 Today its application is in almost every field, such as Real-time systems, machine learning, Artificial intelligence, Data Science, expert systems, Client-server systems, Object-oriented databases, and many more.